tangb/pyremotedev/README.md

 # pyremotedev
 This utility helps you developping with Python and push your changes on a remote device such as Raspberry pi.

-It isn't limited on .py files and can sync all files you want (typically you can use it to develop ui) It does not help you debugging but it can returns you output logs from python application.
+It isn't limited on .py files and can sync all files you want (typically you can use it to develop ui).

+It does not help you debugging but it can returns you output logs from python application.

 ## Installation